Children's Activities Pack

 An Update from the Town Hall Team.

-Due to the COVID-19 outbreak, our team are currently taking special measures to ensure the health of our patients and staff alike.
-If you have, or believe you have symptoms, please refer to the official NHS advice below;
+Due to the COVID-19 outbreak, The Town Hall practice is currently closed but our team are currently taking special measures to ensure the health of our patients and staff alike.

-At Town Hall, we now have three dedicated coronavirus leads who are able to discuss any concerns you may have, please contact Rachel Julie or Michaela on the numbers below they will be happy to help 🙂
+At Town Hall, we now have two dedicated coronavirus leads who are able to discuss any concerns you may have, please contact Rachel or Michaela on the numbers below they will be happy to help 🙂

-During the current situation of the coronavirus our opening hours are now limited, however we have implemented dedicated coronavirus leads at the practice who will be working from home to look after your dental needs appointments and emergencies.
+During the current situation of the coronavirus we are not currently open, however we have implemented dedicated coronavirus leads at the practice who will be working from home to look after your dental needs appointments and emergencies.

 Patient Care has always been our priority we are here to support and look after you during this difficult time please do call us stay well keep safe lots of love your Town Hall Dental Team